Phase-change material: Recent advances in phase-change materials

 Recent research has focused on enhancing the efficiency and stability of PCMs through material innovations.
 New organic-inorganic composite PCMs, such as paraffin-based microencapsulated systems and salt hydrates with enhanced thermal conductivity, have demonstrated improved energy storage capabilities.
-In addition, metal-organic frameworks(MOFs) has investigated as a potential PCM candidates due to their tunable phase transition properties and high thermal storage density.
+In addition, metal-organic frameworks (MOFs) have been investigated as potential PCM candidates due to their tunable phase transition properties and high thermal storage density.